Icinga/icinga2/doc/3-monitoring-basics.md

 ### <a id="notification-escalations"></a> Notification Escalations

-When a problem notification is sent and a problem still exists after re-notification you may want to escalate the problem to the next support level.
+When a problem notification is sent and a problem still exists at the time of re-notification you may want to escalate the problem to the next support level.
 A different approach is to configure the default notification by email, and escalate the problem via sms if not already solved.